'Failure:' Mexico admits bungled arrest of kingpin's son after mayhem

 “We’re doing really well in our strategy,” he said.

-The violent reaction to Guzman’s detention was on a scale rarely seen during Mexico’s long drug war, even after his more famous father’s arrests.
+The violent reaction to Guzman’s apprehension in a wealthy area of Culiacan was on a scale rarely seen during Mexico’s long drug wars.

-Sandoval said he had reports of at least eight people killed, including five suspected gang members, in Culiacan, a city of nearly 1 million people in Sinaloa state.
+Sandoval said he had reports of at least eight people killed, including five suspected gang members, in Culiacan, where schools were closed on Friday after the ordeal.

-One Facebook user on Friday stumbled on two dead bodies in the street near an abandoned truck, suggesting the death toll may yet rise.
+One Facebook user stumbled on two dead bodies in the street near an abandoned truck, suggesting the death toll may yet rise in the city, where the government said gunmen staged 14 attacks on the armed forces and 19 road blocks where vehicles burned.

-Footage of Thursday’s chaos on social media showed panicked residents fleeing and high caliber gunfire ringing out.
+Footage of Thursday’s chaos on social media showed panicked residents fleeing and high caliber gunfire ringing out across town.
 People cowered in shopping centers and supermarkets and black plumes of smoke rose across the skyline.

 Chaos continued into the night after a large group of inmates also escaped from the city prison.

-On Friday, cars navigated burnt out vehicles that partially blocked streets and schools remained closed.
+On Friday, cars navigated burnt out vehicles that partially blocked streets.

 Gladys McCormick, a security analyst at Syracuse University in the United States, said the latest news from Mexico read like that of a country in “the throes of war.”